 - Willingness and ability to adapt quickly as program needs evolve; commitment advocating for innovation and systemic improvement to reach better results for clients.

 - Able to maintain equal levels of professionalism, compassion, encouragement, and boundaries while helping vulnerable clients.

 - Able to work independently within a flexible work structure and to contribute as a valuable member of an integrated team.

 Any combination of education and experience that would likely provide the required knowledge and skills is qualifying.
 A typical way to obtain the required knowledge and skills would be:

 - A bachelor’s degree with major course work in areas such housing, construction management, finance, business, real estate, planning, or a related field.

 - Two years of experience in construction, home inspections, housing development, or a related industry.

 - Must have reliable transportation and auto insurance (and/or the ability to be covered by DevNW insurance to drive a company vehicle) and maintain a valid Oregon driver’s license.

-- Occasionally travel out of state and stay overnight.
+- Occasionally (annually) travel out of state and stay overnight to conferences or trainings.

 - Pass a background check and/or criminal history check.